-The Bianco ridge is a stunning, knife-edge snow crest some 800 meters in length.
-The popular Piz Morteratsch that lies just to the north of the Bianco offers a stunning view of the ridge which really wets the appetite.
-Setting foot on the Bianco's brilliantly white and exposed crest makes you appreciate why it is sometimes referred to as a 'Himmelsleiter', a stairway to heaven!
+The Biancograt is a stunning, knife-edge snow crest about 800 meters in length located on the Swiss side of Piz Bernina.
+The summit of Piz Morteratsch that lies just to the North of the Biancograt offers a stunning view of the ridge which really wets the appetite.
+Setting foot on the Bianco's brilliantly white and exposed crest makes you appreciate why it is sometimes referred to be as a "Himmelsleiter", a stairway to heaven!
 On a clear day the crest just seems to curve upwards towards the sky which has a deep blue color at this altitude, truly a sight to behold.

-The route is graded at AD III.
-However, difficulties are also dependent on the weather conditions; if the snow is well settled and if a track has already been made by the parties that went before, difficulties on the ridge itself will be minimal.
+The route is graded at AD III and IV UIAA.
+However, difficulties are also dependent on the mountain conditions; if the snow is well settled and if a track has already been made by the parties that went before, difficulties on the ridge itself will be decrease.
 Fresh snow or hard ice will significantly increase the difficulties.
 Make sure to check the weather forecast and phone the Tschierva hut to see how things are locally.
 The guides' agency in Pontresina sometimes has useful information as well.

 The Bianco Grat is a serious alpine undertaking.
-The approach is quite long and the terrain varies from moraines to glaciers, a klettersteig, III'd grade rock, the exposed Bianco Grat itself and a tricky, exposed descent along the Bernina's south ridge.
+The approach is quite long and the terrain varies from moraines to glaciers, a rock climb, the exposed Bianco Grat itself and a tricky, exposed descent along the Bernina South ridge, which is the Normal route on the Italian side.
 Due to the mixed nature of the route (the rock sections contain snow and ice) be prepared to climb the rock sections with crampons.
-Although the first rock climbing sections sport a couple of bolts, deadly accidents still occur here far too frequently.
+Although the first rock climbing sections hosts a couple of bolts, deadly accidents still occur here far too frequently.

-In short; it requires a fair amount of alpine experience but with good weather it is a very rewarding climb!
+In short: the route requires a fair amount of alpine experience, but with good weather it is a very rewarding climb!

-Alternatively many parties choose to combine the Bianco Grat with an ascent of nearby Piz Morteratsch (3751m) on the day preceding the Bianco.
-Although the Tschierva hut is also well located for an ascent of this peak it is perhaps more interesting to traverse it from east to west from the Boval hut.
+Alternatively many parties choose to combine the Bianco Grat with an ascent of the nearby Piz Morteratsch (3751m) on the day preceding the Bianco.
+Although the Tschierva hut is also well located for an ascent of this peak, it is perhaps more interesting to traverse it from East to West from the Boval hut.
 The Boval hut is easily reached on foot from the parking at the Diavolezza cable car station in about 1.5 hours.
 From the Boval hut it is then possible to climb the Piz Morteratsch and descend towards the Tschierva hut, see the Morteratsch page for details.

 Good for acclimatisation as well!